bkonkle/chef-cookbooks/_sources/nextsteps.txt

 Templates
 *********

-If you run the deploy just like that, however, it will fail.
+If you run the sync just like that, however, it will fail.
 You need to create the template that the definition above alludes to.
 Create a directory inside your cookbook folder called *templates*.
 Underneath that, create a directory called *default*.

 There, you can create an *erb* template for your Nginx site config.
 This is done in *erb* format so that you can insert data from your attributes later.